pholme/perc/README.md

 # Node percolation on networks

 This is a C implementation with a Python wrapper for [Newman-Ziff's algorithm for node percolation on networks](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.64.016706).
-It is meant to be fast and readable (at the expense of memory optimization, the original code is better at that).
+It is meant to be fast, complete and readable (at the expense of memory optimization -- the original code is better at that).

 Compile it as:
 `gcc -Ofast -march=native -o perc perc.c -lm`